Now updated to 1 February 2020!

 Does the MP-Index work?

-As at 1 October 2019, there are 9,400 software products promoted by 2,632 suppliers.
-I have taken the 1,000 software products with the highest and lowest scores (an MP-Index under 30 and over 70) and compared them with the SME companies in the spend data that have made sales in the last 12-months.
-I only look at SMEs in the spend data because this is where the need to improve positioning on the marketplace is most acute.
+Analysis I did in October 2019 gives a clear answer and is just as relevant in 2020, there were 9,400 software products promoted by 2,632 suppliers.
+I have took the 1,000 software products with the highest and lowest scores (an MP-Index under 30 and over 70) and compared them with the SME companies in the spend data that have made sales in the trailing 12-months (TTM).
+I only looked at SMEs in the spend data because we know that large enterprises have big marketing & sales budgets that also impact sales performance, irrespective of whether they have good positioning on the catalogue.
+SMEs without these advantages have to be smart.
 Here is a summary of the results:

 Over twice as many suppliers in the high-scoring group account for over three times the volume of sales.
 That’s a reasonable demonstration that the MP-Index does correlate to sales success.
 But it’s interesting to ask why isn’t the impact more pronounced?
 Un-packing the answer to that question teaches us a lot about the Digital Marketplace, marketing, sales and goes some way to busting some myths.